rob-myers/npc-cli/docs/background.md

 - the _Environment_ (Env).

 The Player is human.
-The GM is either human or a computer program i.e. a fabricated GM.
+The GM is either human or a computer program.
 The Env is the underlying computer program where games are played/created by the Player/GM.

+The Player is playing, and in some sense the GM is too.
+The GM could imagine they're experimenting on the Player, fabricating a reality to test the Player's responses.

+🚧

+Graph
+- with nodes Player, GM, Env
+- with edges Player <-> Env, GM -> Env, GM -> Player

 🚧